octo-technology/OpenTezos/docs/dapp/taquito.md

     public async main() { }
 ```

-We can now add an `activateAccount` method:
+We can now add an `activateAccount` method, with an `activate` method taking the address and the secret key as inputs.
 ``` typescript
 // src/app.ts
 import { TezosToolkit } from '@taquito/taquito';